Monday, August 9, 2021

 street parking next to trailhead

-The trail is a short 1.7-mile out-and-back loop that features a gentle slope (with a 305-foot elevation gain), making it accessible for all ages and abilities.
-Most of the trail runs in a straight line until you reach the lookout loop hugging the shore.
-Before the restrooms, take the small path on the left to start the scenic loop, where you’ll discover benches, educational plaques, and breathtaking views.
+The trail is a short 1.7 mile out and back loop with a gentle slope and only 305 feet of elevation gain.
+That makes it accessible for all ages and abilities.
+Most of the path runs straight until you reach the lookout loop along the shore.
+To find it, take the small path on the left just before the restrooms.
+From there, the scenic loop offers benches, educational plaques, and some of the best views you will find around this part of the lake.

-I hiked this trail with my three little ones—ages two, five, and seven—during a hot part of the day.
-We made it through with plenty of mini-breaks under the shade of the trees lining the path.
-They all reached the top, though my two-year-old needed a little help on the way down, so I carried him in my carrier.
+I hiked this trail with my three little ones, ages two, five, and seven, during a hot part of the day.
+We took plenty of mini breaks in the shade along the way.
+My two year old needed a little help on the way down, so I carried him in my carrier, but everyone made it to the top.

-The kids had a blast exploring plants, climbing rocks, and learning how to cope with the heat while watching out for loose rubble.
-It was a challenging yet rewarding day on the Stateline Lookout Trail, filled with quality family time and views that will definitely bring us back again and again.
+The kids loved exploring the plants, climbing rocks, and learning to pace themselves in the heat while navigating a few loose patches of rubble.
+It was a challenging but super rewarding adventure on the Stateline Lookout Trail, filled with quality family time and views that will have us coming back again and again.

 When to Visit